hazelcast/hazelcast-cpp-client/README.md

 ### 1.3.1 Compiling Your Project

-For compilation, you need to include the `hazelcast/include` directory in your in your distribution.
+For compilation, you need to include the `hazelcast/include` directory in your distribution.
 You also need to link your application to the appropriate static or shared Hazelcast library. e.g. cmake lines needed to include and link to Hazelcast 64-bit library:
 ```Cmake
 	include_directories(hazelcast/include)
     link_directories(hazelcast/Linux_64/lib)